-2) One of your substrates or one of your products is a chromophore that absorbs light – either UV or visible – at an easily detectable wavelength.
+One of your substrates or one of your products is a chromophore that absorbs light—either UV or visible—at an easily detectable wavelength.

-3) The wavelength is one where there will be no interference from any of the other substrates/products, the buffers used, or – better yet – anything present in the crude extract/lysates of the enzyme’s source.
+The wavelength is one where there will be no interference from any of the other substrates/products, the buffers used, or—better yet—anything present in the crude extract/lysates of the enzyme’s source.

-4) You can use the “kinetic” mode of a spectrophotometer to detect the substrate while being consumed, or the product during formation.
+You can use the “kinetic” mode of a spectrophotometer to detect the decreasing substrate concentration or the increasing product levels during the reaction.

 Of course, often, this will not be the case.
 For one thing, just finding a biochemical reaction where substrates and products have different wavelengths can be difficult enough.